 The Global Studies program at Appalachian State University is an interdisciplinary and multidisciplinary academic program devoted to the understanding of historical, social, political, geographic, cultural, and artistic dimensions of international, transnational, and global processes.
 The program has been in existence since 2008; we have over 130 majors and we have almost 25 minors.
-Take a look at student capstone projects from spring 2014!
-Some student abstracts are listed here, and you can take a look at some typical faculty activities in the 2011 newsletter!
+Take a look at student capstone projects from spring 2014 (abstracts are listed here).
+We plan to have some faculty and student profiles coming soon!

 The Global Studies program is one of the 3 degree programs housed in the new Department of Cultural, Gender and Global Studies (College of Arts and Sciences).
 We have, however, over 60 Global Studies faculty members in the program, drawn from 12 different departments across the university.
 We have representation from the College of Arts and Sciences, the College of Fine and Applied Arts, The Walker College of Business, and the Hayes School of Music.

 For more information, contact the program director, Dr. Alexandra Sterling-Hellenbrand (firstname.lastname@example.org)

 Mondays, Tuesdays and Thursdays 12-3.
 To make an appointment, click here: http://hellenbranda.youcanbook.me/

 |The group 2.jpg||JPEG||37.63 KB|